 Have a Plan B

 What if you’re visiting a place with no decent fitness center, or what if the center is packed?
-No problem, says Suzanne Schlosberg, author of Fitness for Travelers: The Ultimate Workout Guide for the Road (Houghton Mifflin, 2002).
+No problem, says Suzanne Schlosberg, author of Fitness for Travelers: The Ultimate Workout Guide for the Road.
 She recommends packing a workout kit in your suitcase and bringing exercise DVDs to play on your laptop or the hotel TV (check for DVD player availability).

 Jump ropes and rubber tubing make excellent portable equipment (see “Fitness in a Suitcase,” below).
 You can even tone up your muscles using hotel-room furniture as gym equipment.
 One chapter in Fitness for Travelers illustrates bed and chair exercises.
 And, of course, you can go with the old standbys — pushups, sit-ups, squats — that require no equipment whatsoever.

 Hotel-room cardio can be as simple as downloading your favorite tunes onto your iPod and dancing.
 Or think of the outdoors as your personal cardio gym.
 Search for local running clubs or scenic routes in the area.
 Consider walking to appointments instead of taking a cab.
 If you have enough time, why not rent a bike and pedal the area?
 (For more suggestions about getting exercise in the urban outdoors, see “Business?
-Adventure!” in the March 2006 archives.)
+Adventure!”.)

 Nordic walking with poles is a great way to get fresh air while maximizing cardio time.
-These lightweight, telescoping poles take up almost no room in your duffle bag and can help you burn 20 to 46 percent more calories than you would walking the same speed and distance without poles, says Claire Walter, author of Nordic Walking: The New Way to Health, Fitness, and Fun (Hatherleigh Press, 2008).
+These lightweight, telescoping poles take up almost no room in your duffle bag and can help you burn 20 to 46 percent more calories than you would walking the same speed and distance without poles, says Claire Walter, author of Nordic Walking: The New Way to Health, Fitness, and Fun.
 (To learn more about Nordic walking, see “Making Strides”.)